ConstantRobotics-Ltd/SerialPort/README.md

 add_subdirectory(3rdparty)
 ```

-Next you have to include Frame library in your **src/CMakeLists.txt** file:
+Next you have to include SerialPort library in your **src/CMakeLists.txt** file:

 ```cmake
 target_link_libraries(${PROJECT_NAME} SerialPort)